rombrew/phobia/doc/MachineProbe.md

 you will need to decrease probe currents for a small machine.

 * `pm.probe_current_hold`, `pm.probe_current_weak` - Two current setpoints that
   is used to estimate stator resistance.
-They must be significantly different.
+Please note they must be significantly different to get accurate estimate.
 * `pm.probe_freq_sine`, `pm.probe_current_sine` - Sine wave frequency and
   amplitude that is used to estimate stator impedance.
 * `pm.probe_speed_hold` - Speed setpoint for the initial spinup.
 At this speed